Letztes Update: 16. September 2025

-Hard science fiction focuses on scientific accuracy and plausibility, distinguishing it from other sci-fi sub-genres.
-It often features realistic technology and scenarios.
-Examples include works by authors like Arthur C. Clarke and Isaac Asimov.
+Hard science fiction focuses on scientific accuracy and plausibility, distinguishing it from other sci-fi genres.
+It often explores realistic scientific concepts and their implications.
+Classic works include titles like 'The Martian' and '2001: A Space Odyssey'.

 Hi there,